M0rdhau/API_Adcash/README.md

 http://localhost:3001/api-documentation

-It includes all the endpoints and usage - as is customary for a documentation
+It includes all the endpoints and usage - as is customary for a documentation.